 We will accomplish our mission by:

-- Building the Stacey Sauerberg Institute of Technology: a center for technical education, connectivity, mentorship and inspirational content.
+- Building the Stacey Sauerberg Technology Center for technical education, connectivity, mentorship and inspirational content.

 - Facilitating ongoing mentoring relationships and practical leadership opportunities within the City of Hope.